-While initially focused on these major UK programmes, RBS-L will also form an integral part of Rheinmetall’s Vehicle Systems Division and will participate in and contribute to various global military vehicle pursuits and contracts.
+While initially focussed on these major UK programmes, RBS-L will also form an integral part of Rheinmetall’s Vehicle Systems Division and will participate in and contribute to various global military vehicle pursuits and contracts.
 The combination of the military vehicle technology and products resident in Rheinmetall with the additional capabilities and products brought into the JV by BAE, such as Titan, Trojan, Terrier, Warrior, military bridging and the AS90 self-propelled artillery system will create a European market leader with a highly attractive depth and breadth in the military vehicle sector.
 RBS-L has the potential to create hundreds of additional UK jobs, both in Telford and throughout the wider supply chain.

 500 eight-wheel Boxer armoured vehicles are set to be purchased by the British Army over a five-year period with the first platforms scheduled for delivery in 2023.
 Built by distinct Rheinmetall joint venture Artec, the Boxer has been selected in principle without a competition by the UK’s Ministry of Defence as the best protected and most mobile vehicle available, with the best power-to-weight ratio.